 If you are specifically microdosing for depression, ayahuasca vine may be an excellent pathway for you to explore.
 Many people have reported that sitting ceremonially with ayahuasca helped them to alleviate their depression.
 You hear stories of ayahuasca healing their relationships, or of people having profound clarity about life purpose and direction.
 While the visions and insights from the shamanic journey may be a part of it, the alkaloids in the B. caapi vine may be largely responsible for these antidepressant and spiritually elevating effects.

-In vitro studies have shown that the B. caapi vine stimulates neurogenesis in adults.
-Neurogenesis refers to the growth and development of neurons.
+One in vitro study has shown that the B. caapi vine is capable of stimulating neurogenesis.1 Neurogenesis refers to the growth and development of neurons.
 At a cellular level, the action of antidepressant drugs has been linked to the drugs’ ability to stimulate adult neurogenesis.
-Studies show that B. caapi stimulates neurogenesis in the hippocampus, acting much like an antidepressant drug would.

 We also know that the MAOIs in B. caapi allow the neurotransmitters norepinephrine, serotonin, and dopamine to stay in the brain for longer periods, which may cause sensations of wellbeing, calm, and even euphoria.